- last update 31 Oct 2024 -

 [I will comment on the movies when the section is ready]

-The biggest sci-fi franchise after Star Trek, obviously got an absurd amount of comics too.
+The biggest sci-fi franchise after Star Trek, obviously got an absurd amount of comics as well.
 I haven't touched the oldest stuff, but there are some very cool later entries.
-My highlights are the Star Wars: Purge (2005-2013) and especially its sequel Star Wars: Dark Times (2006-2013) series.
+My highlights are the Star Wars: Purge (2005-2013) and especially its sequel Star Wars: Dark Times (2006-2013) series, but Star Wars: Knights of the Old Republic (2006-2012) was also pretty badass.

 [I will comment on the movies when the section is ready]